fantastec/documentation-style-guide/README.md

 At the author's discretion, but pick a style and be consistent.
 Also consider that the documentation and code may be absorbed into a non-UK-based team.

-If a spell check is not availability in the browser or editor, run your documentation through one before committing.
+If a spell check is not available in the browser or editor, run your documentation through one before committing.

 ### Client Side vs Client-side